authzforce/core/README.md

 See the [license file](LICENSE.txt).

 ## Getting started
+You can either build Authzforce PDP library from the source code after cloning this git repository, or use the latest release from Maven Central with this information:
+* groupId: `org.ow2.authzforce`;
+* artifactId: `authzforce-ce-core`;
+* packaging: `jar`.
+If you want to use the experimental features (see previous section) as well, you need to use an extra Maven dependency that has the same groupId/artifactId/packaging but a specific classifier: `tests`.

 To get started using a PDP to evaluate XACML requests, instantiate a new PDP instance with one of the methods: `org.ow2.authzforce.core.pdp.impl.PdpConfigurationParser#getPDP(...)`.
 The parameters are:

 1. Location of the configuration file (mandatory): this file must be an XML document compliant with the PDP configuration [XML schema](src/main/resources/pdp.xsd).
 You can read the documentation of every configuration parameter in that file.